Scouting America

 • (a) Make a drawing to show the hydrologic cycle.

-• (b) Show by demonstration at least two of the following actions of water in relation to soil: percolation, capillary action, precipitation, evaporation, transpiration.
+• (b) Demonstrate at least two of the following actions of water in relation to soil: percolation, capillary action, precipitation, evaporation, and transpiration.

 • (c) Explain how removal of vegetation will affect the way water runs off a watershed.